OF A MASTER

 The reference also contains information regarding specific military operations, notices 7 and 8.

-Ensure your vessel has a current copy of the Annual Australian Notice to Mariners
+Ensure your vessel has a current copy of the Annual Australian Notice to Mariners.

 The process of documented management plans for standing orders, bridge, engine room, restricted visibility, etc. has long been addressed in the IMO STCW code and implemented by sound Masters.

-International Regulations for Preventing Collision at Sea in Rule 2 stipulate that the safety of the vessel is the responsibility of the owner, master, or crew, but an overall management plan that included all parties (including the statutory authority), such as the OH&S used on land was ill defined.
+International Regulations for Preventing Collision at Sea in Rule 2 stipulate that the safety of the vessel is the responsibility of the owner, master, or crew, but an overall management plan that included all parties (including the statutory authority), such as the WH&S used on land was ill defined.

 Safety management manual